adrianmrozo/ds/reports/project3.md

 ***2.)
 Writing a python code***

-<u>What does it?</u>
+<u> What does it? </u>
-*This code is creating and training a cnn, testing it and then creating a postgresql database called milestone3 then testing the cnn with one single image again.
-Then it creates two tables  and insers the testData as label into one table and the prdeicted result as a label in the other one.
+*This code is creating and training a CNN, testing it and then creating a postgresql database called milestone3 then testing the CNN with one single image again.
+Then it creates two tables and inserts the testData as label into one table and the predicted result as a label in the other one.
 Then all data is printed.*

 I based much of the code on the work of Task 2.